In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 Weight Training for Women and Diet

-When undertaking a weight training program for women, or men for that matter, the importance of consuming the right foods cannot be stressed enough.
+When undertaking a weight training program for women, or men for that matter, the importance of diet cannot be over-stressed.

 The recommended protein intake for building muscle is one gram for every pound of body weight that is not fat.
-This means that a woman who weighs 140 pounds and has a body fat percentage of 25, should take in 105 grams of protein.
+This means that a woman who weighs 140 pounds and has a body fat percentage of 25 should take in 105 grams of protein.
 This is the equivalent of around four servings of lean, healthy protein each day.
-Healthy sources of protein include fish, chicken, turkey, soy products, cottage cheese, yogurt, and eggs.
+Healthy protein sources nclude fish, chicken, turkey, soy products, cottage cheese, yogurt, and eggs.

 Forty to fifty percent of calories should come from carbohydrates.
 Healthy carbs include brown rice, quinoa, oatmeal, whole grain bread, and fresh fruit and vegetables.